-KidWorks believes that all aspects of life are interconnected: spiritual, emotional, physical, mental, economic, and social.
+KidWorks believes that all aspects of life are interconnected-spiritual, emotional, physical, mental, economic, and social.
 To this end, KidWorks provides the following programs which address academics and arts, health and fitness, college and career readiness, and leadership and spiritual development.

 Preschool: KidWorks operates a state-licensed preschool that serves 48 children annually.
-The goal of the Preschool is to prepare every student for kindergarten.
+The goal of the Preschool is to make every student Kindergarten ready.